infinitylx/Go-Infinity-Space/content/about/my_cv.md

 Non-commercial projects:

  - e-commerce as a service.
 Using python, postgresql, nginx.
  - Python True password generator.
 Like mkpasswd.
-SaaS.
  - Python CSV parser: update mysql db with data from csv file.
  - Java Arcanoid game: build on Java applet technology.
 Using Thread to draw and position balls.
- - Java XML parser: update mysql db with data from xml file.
+ - Java XML parser: update mysql database with data from xml feed.

 ## Education